Skip to contents

 Arguments

-A vector with the true observed values of size n
+A vector with observed values of size n

 Value

-vector of length n with the biases of the predictive samples with respect to the true values.
+Numeric vector of length n with the biases of the predictive samples with respect to the observed values.

 Details